jupyter/enhancement-proposals/xx-markup-language/markup-language.md

 ![Screenshot of Jupyter Lab.](./jupyterlab.png)

-This enhancement proposal adds the option for users to select a markup language.
+This enhancement proposal adds the option for users to select one and only one markup language.

 ![Screenshot of mock up of Jupyter Lab with markup language selector next to kernel selector.](./jupyterlab-with-markup-selector.png)